SilhDing/SilhDing.github.io/source/_posts/distributedsystem.md

 ### Replica

-Replicas maintains the state of the application and responds to queries of the local fault detector.
+Replicas maintain the state of the application and respond to queries of the local fault detector.

-When a new replica is added to the cluster, the replica will notify its LFD, and LFD will later noptify GFD about this update.
-When the replication manager detects the addition of this replica via the report of the GFD, it sends an `updateReplicationConfig` to the new replica as well as all other replicas to trigger synchronization (the new replica can download checkpoints and logs from any other replicas).
+When a new replica is added to the cluster, the replica will notify its LFD, and LFD will later notify GFD about this update.
+When the replication manager detects the addition of this replica via the report of the GFD, it sends a `updateReplicationConfig` to the new replica as well as all other replicas to trigger synchronization (the new replica can download checkpoints and logs from any other replicas).

 # Interaction

 In this project, we use **HTTP-based** messages for communication between different components.
-That is to say, each component may act as a HTTP server, a HTTP client, or both.
-A clear and rigid workflow is also critical in order to make sure the system behaves as we expect.
+That is to say, each component may act as an HTTP server, an HTTP client, or both.
+A clear and rigid workflow is also critical to make sure the system behaves as we expect.
 We will cover some cases that you might be interested in and explain the mechanism/workflow behind them.

 ## Startup

-In order to simplify our implementation, all components in our system will be started manually.
-The GFD and RM will be first started.
+To simplify our implementation, all components in our system will be started manually.
+GFD and RM will be first started.
 GFD is configured with the address of the RM and its monitoring list is initially empty.

-When a LFD is started, the LFD calls /addLocalFaultDetector of the GFD to add itself to the monitoring list of the GFD.
+When an LFD is started, the LFD calls /addLocalFaultDetector of the GFD to add itself to the monitoring list of the GFD.

 When a replica is started, the replica calls /addReplica of the LFD to add itself to the monitoring list of the LFD.

-Next time that GFD polls replica status, it will detect the presence of the new replicas or absence of old replicas and reports this change to the RM.
+Next time that GFD polls replica status, it will detect the presence of the new replicas or absence of old replicas and report this change to the RM.

 ## Replica Status Polling